-Please remember to wash your hands, stay home if you can and practice social distancing to protect the most vulnerable among us.
+Please remember to wash your hands, stay home if you can, practice social distancing and wear a mask to protect the most vulnerable among us.

 In addition, you can now find Self-Care Corner on Twitter @selfcarecorners, where I will be posting daily affirmations and ways to cope with these changing times.
 I hope this will help others feel less alone, more relaxed and more empowered to practice self-care.